mindspore-ai/docs/tutorials/source_en/quick_start.md

 load_param_into_net(net, param_dict)
 ```

-> For more information about loading a model in MindSpore, see [Loading the Model](https://www.mindspore.cn/tutorial/en/master/save_load_model.html#loading-the-model).
+> For more information about loading a model in mindspore, see [Loading the Model](https://www.mindspore.cn/tutorial/en/r1.3/save_load_model.html#loading-the-model).

 ## Validating the Model